UA-Roadside-Semantic-Segmentation/Multimodal-Roadside-Detection/README.md

-# Ricks Camera/Lidar Deep Learning
+# UA Roadside Semantic Segmentation

 ## Overview
-This repository contains all of the packages for deep learning.
+This repository contains all of the packages required for the camera and lidar semantic segmentation models.

 ## Installation
 To install the packages so that you can use them together (ex.